Vishakhajoshi24/JAVA-CODE/README.md

 # JAVA-CODE
 This is a console based java code to simplify the process of managing employee information within an organization.
-With a user-friendly interface built using JavaFX, users can effortlessly input and manage employee details.
+With a user-friendly interface built using JavaFX, users can effortlessly input and manage employee details.Users can input and manage employee details directly from the command line